 Step 7: Finalize A Contract

 After you’ve gone through the vetting process and found a WordPress developer perfect for your project, you’ll want to spell out everything you expect of them in a contract.
-No detail is too small or unimportant to include, especially when you consider the level of work that needs to be done.
+Include as many details as possible, especially when you consider the level of work that needs to be done.

 Where possible, insert clauses or contingencies to protect yourself and the developer in case things need to change.
 The more effort you put into the contract and the clearer the expectations on both sides, the fewer difficulties you could have down the road.

 Why Do I Need Hire A WordPress Developer?

 With the internet clouded with how-to videos and courses that teach you how to build a WordPress website, you might be content to try to make the site yourself.
 However, a developer can work more efficiently and effectively.
 They can catch details and potential pitfalls before they impact progress, not as they occur, and turn your concepts into real designs that work exactly how you want them to.